Piombacciaio/Rimborsi-Scherma/README.md

 This script helps me automate some of the most tedious work as a computer technician for fencing competitions: making payment documents for all the people involved.

-For privacy reasons some files are missing (e.g. `data/JSON/gsa.dt` and `data/template.pdf`)
+For privacy reasons some files are missing (e.g. `data/JSON/gsa.dt`, `data/templates/template_convocazione.xlsx` and `data/templates/template_rimborso.pdf`).

-The keys for `data/template.pdf` are saved in `data/keys` so they shoud give an idea of what the document is like
+The program will not work without them, you can create two blank templates (an empty xlsx and a pdf with fillable entries for which the keys are in `data/keys`)

 ## Schemas